 GreenPan nonstick ceramic "stoneware."

-In other words, the terms "stoneware" and "ceramic" both represent a wide range of cookware.
-It can be made from stone or ceramic, coated with stone-derived material, or contain little to no actual stone at all.
+The terms "stoneware" and "ceramic" represent a wide range of cookware that can be made from stone or ceramic, coated with stone-derived material, or contain little to no actual stone at all.

-This table lists all the different types of stoneware cookware (we think we got them all).
+The table below shows the different types of stoneware cookware.
 We start with the nonstick types because they are the most popular as well as the farthest from real stoneware.

 Note: Table may not be visible in mobile view.